xtianares/Word-Guess-Game/README.md

 # Word-Guess-Game
 A stab on the classic "Hangman" game using US states as the keywords.
-A fun alternative tool for kids to help with memorizing all the US states and their capital.
+Can be a fun alternative way for kids to remember all the US states and their capital.